 Tool Description Analysis using requirement traces The ability to visualize requirements and the way they are connected to other elements is a practical tool for analyzing the impact of change.
 Requirements often form a hierarchy and when one requirement is affected it typically has a ripple effect to the requirement's children and being able to visualize this in a diagram or in a hierarch is very useful.
 Requirements are also typically traced to up-process and down process elements and a diagram provides a way of viewing and analyzing these connections.
 The Insert Related Elements function can discover these connections and automatically draw and layout a diagram allowing the modeler to spend their time analyzing the impact.

-Tracing Requirements

-This diagram shows the expressive power of putting disparate elements onto a diagram .
+Tracing Requirements This diagram shows the expressive power of putting disparate elements onto a diagram .
 It shows the traceability between different layers of a system.
 The traceability can be from the Requirements to the Use Cases that Realize them, to the logical Components that will deliver the required functionality.

-Analysis using a relationship matrix

-The Relationship Matrix can be used to visualize the requirements and their connections by placing the Requirement on one axis of the matrix and the connected elements on the other.
+REQ019 - Manage Inventory REQ019 - Manage Inventory REQ032 - Update Inventory "realize" "realize" (Inventory Manager requirements Provides services for the management of Titles.
+Analysis using a relationship matrix The Relationship Matrix can be used to visualize the requirements and their connections by placing the Requirement on one axis of the matrix and the connected elements on the other.
 This method is very useful in workshops when working with people who might not be familiar with modeling languages such as UML or who work better with spreadsheet types of view.
 Any number of matrices can be created and their specification can be stored so they can easily be recalled.